-British PM faces vote test in parliament over government plan
+British PM wins major test in parliament over government plan

-LONDON British Prime Minister Theresa May faces a test of her authority on Thursday when parliament votes on her policy program, watered down after an election setback and growing pressure over her Brexit and austerity plans.
+LONDON (Reuters) - British Prime Minister Theresa May won backing for her policy program with a slender parliamentary majority on Thursday in the first test of her authority after an election setback and growing pressure on her Brexit and austerity agenda.

-May will cut short a visit to Berlin to dash back to Britain for the late afternoon vote, underlining her precarious position after she lost her Conservative Party's parliamentary majority in an election on June 8 that she did not need to call.
+May cut short a visit to Berlin and her defense minister, Michael Fallon, left Brussels to dash back to Britain for the vote, underlining her precarious position after she lost her Conservative Party's parliamentary majority in an election on June 8 that she did not need to call.

 On Wednesday, she saw off an attempt by the opposition Labour Party to defeat her in a vote on public sector pay, thanks partly to the support of a small Northern Irish party which she secured under a deal to help her pass legislation.

-"We obviously want the Queen's Speech to pass," her spokesman said, referring to the government's policy program set out to parliament by Queen Elizabeth last week.

-Asked whether she would make it back from Germany in time for the vote, he said: "It is the prime minister's firm intention to be here for the vote on the Queen's Speech."
+"This is ... the way we intend to govern.
+Living within our means, creating good jobs, paying people well, investing in the future by working with business ... implementing the will of the British people to leave the EU in a way that is orderly and sensible," business minister Greg Clark said before the vote.

+"We vote tonight not just on a program of legislation but on a fundamental approach to the future of this country."

-The vote is not without its difficulties.
-Opposition parties have proposed amendments which could test the discipline of May's supporters.
+The vote was not without difficulties.
+Opposition parties proposed amendments which tested the discipline of May's supporters and the government had to make a concession on abortion rights, making funds available in England for women arriving from Northern Ireland for abortions, to avoid defeat.

-The speaker of parliament said three amendments would be considered - one to ease concerns over abortion rights in Northern Ireland, one to change her position on leaving the European Union and another to drop austerity policies.

-But to avoid a potential defeat on the amendment on abortion rights that had support among Conservative lawmakers, finance minister Philip Hammond said the government would "fund abortions in England for women arriving here from Northern Ireland", where access to abortions is restricted.
+Other amendments challenged her stance on Britain's departure from the European Union, demanding that the country stay in the bloc's single market, and on austerity, criticizing her for not investing in the economy.

 Labour leader Jeremy Corbyn said the Conservative program was "in tatters" and should bend to the will of voters who wanted an end to public sector cuts, which some have blamed for a fire that killed at least 80 in west London and for straining a police service battling militant attacks.